git-ogawa/raspi-statmon/docs/_sources/start.md.txt

 :::{warning}
 When creating the database, login as root user with the password.
-If you have't set up yet, you need setup before this step.
+If you have't set up yet, you need setup before this step (see [Set the password for the root user](#set-the-password-for-the-root-user)).
 :::